natalieagus/50005/docs/Problem Set/10-dns.md

   </p>

   <p>
     Querying a public resolver like <code>1.1.1.1</code> returns the correct address because it uses a separate, unpoisoned DNS path.
-This confirms that the poisoning is local — it affects the user’s resolver, not the global DNS infrastructure.
+This confirms that the poisoning is local: it affects the user’s resolver, not the global DNS infrastructure.
   </p>

   <p>